martinaobrien/Problem_Sets/README.md

 This problem uses a control flow that executes a code block that meets certain conditions.
 The statements must be nested in order to be executed sequentially

+Problem Set 6:
+This problem looks at dissecting strings of texts using the the string.split function.
+Additional functions must be executed such as ''.join and the use of list brackets [].

+Problem Set 7

 # General References (Specific References can be found throughout the Problem Set)
-www.pynative.com: Python range() Function Explained with Examples Accessed on March, 26th 2019 https://pynative.com/python-range-function/
 A Whirlwind Tour of Python by Jake VanderPlas (O’Reilly).
 Copyright 2016 O’Reilly Media, Inc., 978-1-491-96465-1.
-Accessed on March, 27th 2019 https://www.oreilly.com/programming/free/files/a-whirlwind-tour-of-python.pdf
+Accessed on March, 27th 2019 https://www.oreilly.com/programming/free/files/a-whirlwind-tour-of-python.pdf www.pynative.com: Python range() Function Explained with Examples Accessed on March, 26th 2019 https://pynative.com/python-range-function/ https://www.pythonforbeginners.com/ Last Accessed March, 30th 2019 https://docs.python.org/3/tutorial/introduction.html Last Accessed March, 30th 2019